If you did not migrate your account yet, visit https://idp-portal-info.suse.com/

 openSUSE and Xfce

-For Xfce upstream I've contributed a few patches and more recently I have been actively involved in the redesign and drawing of the application icons that will be introduced in the upcoming 4.16 release.
-In addition I am also a member of the Shimmer Project, an unofficial Xfce side project that is home to the Greybird GTK theme and Elementary-Xfce Icon theme, that are default in openSUSE Xfce.
+For Xfce upstream I've contributed a few patches and more recently I have been actively involved in the redesign and drawing of the application icons that were introduced in the 4.16 release.
+In addition I am also a member of the Shimmer Project, an unofficial Xfce side project that is home to the Greybird GTK theme and Elementary-Xfce Icon theme, that are default in openSUSE Xfce and Xubuntu.

 Projects & Packages maintained